Filesystems overview#

 Working directory space - $WRKDIR#

 Research Groups, Projects or Labs can have storage allocated to them.
 That is, we have defined a namespace for users planning to work on a shared project as groups.
-Like home, this is a networked storage mounted under /group_home and it is only accessible by the members of that group.
+Like home, this is a networked storage called project, accessible under each member's home directory.

 Each Research Group can have 10 GB of free shared space for this.
 Research Groups that have multiple projects, or groups can have multiple shares, however the free 10 GB is only allocated once per Research Group.